rdsaunders/rdsaunders/_posts/2018-07-26-track-the-dom-element-in-focus-using-the-console.md

 - JavaScript
 - Accessibility
 - a11y
-date: 2018-07-26 09:58:28 +0000
+date: 2018-07-26
 excerpt: When trying to improve keyboard behaviour in your application you'll need to understand the tab order of of your UI.
-Sometimes its not possible to see the active elemnt due to a lack of styling.
+Sometimes its not possible to see the active element due to a lack of styling.
 This post shows how the Dev Tools console can help.
 publication: ''
 link: ''
 external: false
 ---

 When trying to improve keyboard behaviour in your application you'll need to understand the tab order of of your UI.
-Sometimes its not possible to see the active elemnt due to a lack of styling.
+Sometimes its not possible to see the active element due to a lack of styling.
 This post shows how the Dev Tools console can help

-I've recently been looking to improve the keyboard behaviour of Contensis but its not always obvious which element is getting focus when navigating around the UI, using the console and what I learned in my [previous article](2018-01-12-show-active-dom-element-in-devtools.md) I've been able to update the console with the [activeElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement "document.activeElement property on MDN docs") as I navigate using the tab key.
+I've recently been looking to improve the keyboard behaviour of Contensis but its not always obvious which element is getting focus when navigating around the UI, using the console and what I learned in my [previous article]({% post_url 2018-01-12-show-active-dom-element-in-devtools %}) I've been able to update the console with the [activeElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement "document.activeElement property on MDN docs") as I navigate using the tab key.

 1. Open the DevTools console by pressing `Cmd+Opt+J` Mac or `Ctrl+Shift+J` Windows / Linux
 2. Typing the following snippet in to the console.